Check out which planets are currently up in the sky with the AAG SkyViewer

 Prominences are relatively cool clouds of gas suspended above the Sun and controlled by magnetic forces.
 NASA's STEREO spacecraft observed this visually stunning prominence eruption of ionized helium at about 60,000 degrees.

-More detailed trend chart hosted by the AAG will be updated soon.
+The trend chart hosted by the AAG is updated on a monthly basis.

 Mercury's surface closely resembles the Moon's.
 It's covered by impact craters, ancient lava flows, and quake fault lines.
 Mile-high cliffs stretch for hundreds of miles across the planet's surface.